Mad Science: History

 Two brothers, Ariel and Ron Shlien, created Mad Science in 1985.
 The brothers grew up performing science experiments.
 As adults, they developed activities which they performed at their local YMCA.
 The success of these interactive science presentations led to the development of after school programs and workshops at local school and community centers.
 The company continued to grow, and in 1990 the brothers registered the name "The Mad Science Group".

-In 1994 Mad Science partnered with Royal Caribbean Cruise Lines to offer science shows to the children on board.
-In the mid 90's Mad Science began franchising its concept, opening 28 franchises across North America by the end of 1996.
+In 1994 Mad Science partnered with Royal Caribbean International to offer science shows to the children on board.
+In the mid-1990s Mad Science began franchising its concept, opening 28 franchises across North America by the end of 1996.

 In 1999, Ariel and Ron received The Young Entrepreneur Award from the Business Development Bank of Canada.
 "Winners are chosen according to selection criteria based on company growth, involvement in the new economy, innovation, community work, and export performance".

 Over the next decade, Mad Science continued its growth and to date has over 150 franchises in 23 countries.